What is the remortgage conveyancing process?

 Cash, however, cannot usually be used to repay your existing mortgage as it can be hard to prove where the money came from.
 If you plan to use cash to settle part of your existing mortgage, your solicitor may be able to advise you further on your options.

-If you are using overseas funds as part of your remortgage, get advice from a solicitor as soon as possible, and check that you have or can get the required documents to prove to source of funds.
+If you are using overseas funds as part of your remortgage, get advice from a solicitor as soon as possible.
+Check that you have, or can obtain, the required documents to prove the source of funds.

-Your remortgage solicitor will obtain title registry documents for your property from HM Land Registry.
-These title deeds (sometimes called official copies) confirm that you are the legal owner of the property you are remortgaging.
+Your remortgage solicitor will obtain title registration documents for your property from HM Land Registry.
+These title deeds (called Official Copies) confirm that you are the legal owner of the property you are remortgaging.

 If you are remortgaging a leasehold property, your solicitor will check the title deeds to confirm that the leasehold title meets your new mortgage lender’s requirements.

 The leasehold title deeds may also include covenants that inform your solicitor who they must notify if the charges on the property change or are repaid.
-The freeholder must usually be notified.
+The freeholder will usually need to be notified.

 The mortgage offer sets out what the solicitor must do to satisfy the mortgage lender’s requirements.
 These requirements are set out in the Council for Mortgage Lenders (CML) Handbook.

-Each lender has a different set of criteria, including many that apply specifically to leasehold properties:
+Each lender has a different set of criteria, including many that apply specifically to leasehold properties.
+For example, each lender will have specific requirements relating to the length of the unexpired lease term.

 Your solicitor will ask your existing mortgage lender to provide a current mortgage statement.

-This statement will confirm the amount left to pay on the mortgage.
+This statement will confirm the amount required to redeem the mortgage.
 This outstanding balance will be repaid when the remortgage conveyancing process completes.

-Your solicitor will then take out an OS1 priority search.
+Your solicitor will then take out a pre-completion search called an Official Search of Whole with Priority (OS1).

-The OS1 search stops any other charges being registered against the property.
+The OS1 search prevents any other charges from being registered against the property.
 This ensures that the registered title cannot be changed until after the remortgage process has completed.

-Your solicitor will then carry out a bankruptcy check to confirm that none of the legal owners are bankrupt.
+Your solicitor will also carry out a bankruptcy check to confirm that none of the legal owners are bankrupt.

-Once your solicitor is satisfied that you and the other registered owners of the property all meet your new lender’s criteria, and that the property itself meets the lender’s requirements, you can agree a date to complete the remortgage process.
+Once your solicitor is satisfied that you, any other registered owners of the property and the property itself all meet your new lender's conditions, a completion date can be agreed upon.

 Your solicitor will send a "certificate of title" to your new lender and will request that the lender releases the remortgage funds.